DulanjayaChathura/IR-project/README.md

 ### setting up index

-1. First of it necessary to create an index to perform operations.
+1. First of all, it necessary to create an index to perform operations.
 To do that execute below queries on Elasticsearch
 ```
 PUT lyrics
  {